 A criminologist should be interested in exploring the causes of the impact and reduction of crime rate in the country.
 They should also get the ability to predict and prevent crime from committing.
-If you have interests and tendencies such as nationalism, criminal justice system, inherent interest in adding value to your country and having positive impact on your country and serving your country, criminology will be your best choice.
+If you have interests and tendencies such as nationalism, the criminal justice system, inherent interest in adding value to your country and having a positive impact on your country and serving your country, criminology will be your best choice.

 Any forensic psychologists, who have Ph.D. in Clinical Psychology or Psy.D, can work as psychologists in the following settings: